Chairman of the Board

 Member at Large

-Mr. Mays is Principal of Mays Family Enterprises.
+Mr. Mays is Principal of Rocking M Capital and Mays Family Enterprises.
 He worked at Clear Channel Communications from 1989-2013 where he had various positions including Chairman/CEO.
 During that time frame, Clear Channel grew into a Multi Media Company in Radio, Outdoor, Television and Live Events.
 At one point Clear Channel owned over 1,200 Radio Stations, over 600,000 outdoor advertising displays, and various Television Stations and Live Event venues which operated in 65 countries and generated over $8 Billion in Revenue.
-In addition to participating in various volunteer activities, Mark also serves on the Vanderbilt University Board of Trust, the Board of the Alamo Area Council of Boy Scouts of America, the Board of Trustees of the United Way, the Alamo Heights School Foundation and the Texas Biomedical Research Foundation.
+In addition to participating in various volunteer activities, Mark also serves on the Vanderbilt University Board of Trust, the Board of the Alamo Area Council of Boy Scouts of America, the Texas Biomedical Research Foundation and the Southwest Research Institute Board.
 Mark has been recognized for his community involvement including receiving the 2005 Spirit of Life Honoree from City of Hope.
-Mark graduated from Vanderbilt with a B.A., cum laude, in Economics and Mathematics in 1981.
+Mark graduated from Vanderbilt with a B.A., cum laude, in Economics and Mathematics in 1985.
 He also received an M.B.A. in Finance and Accounting from Columbia University in 1989.
-Born in San Antonio, Texas in 1963, Mark and his wife Patti have six children.
+Born in San Antonio, Texas, Mark and his wife Patti have six children.

 Linda Mays McCaul